alanchenchen/v-scroller/README.md

 | isUpLoad    | `[Boolean]`enable infinite loading       |   no   |  false  |
 |horizonalMode| `[Boolean]`enable horizonal scroller mode|   no   |  false  |

+> Notice:while switching horizonalMode,only upLoad is abled to work,it shows that scroll-right infinite loading also the emit event name is the same to `upLoad`.

 #### emit events
 * `downFresh `   when you pull down your container at the top border,write your logic in it usually write the ajax.Make sure the `isDownFresh` prop is `true`.
 * `upLoad `   when you scroll your container at the bottom border,write your logic in it usually write the ajax.Make sure the `isUpLoad` prop is `true`.